 The largest cache listing site is http://www.geocaching.com , based in the USA.
-Smaller listing sites include http://www.terracaching.com , http://www.navicache.com and, most importantly, http://www.opencaching.org.uk .
+Smaller listing sites include http://www.opencaching.org.uk and http://www.terracaching.com.
 Recently Garmin opened a new site, and rather confusingly also called that OpenCaching.The quality of caches can be very variable.
 Some are in superb locations, some are ingenious or humorous, some difficult and some cleverly disguised or hidden.
 But not every cache is that good.
 To reward top quality caches we make a geocoin for the owners.
 These are home-made and not of commercial quality, but each is unique.

 Inevitably the choice of caches is very subjective.
 I allocate up to:

-An average cache scores between about 7 and 9, and to get an award a cache has to reach 13 points.
-The caches listed on these three pages are approx. the best 2% of caches we've visited.
+The caches listed on these five pages are some the best we've visited.
 Click on the coins to see the caches.